nhsuk/manage-vaccinations-in-schools/terraform/app/modules/dms/README.md

 8. Sync the target DB instances with changed parameter group
    1. Reboot target read instance
    2. Failover
-   3. Reboot the new target instance
+   3. Reboot the new read instance
 9. Stop good-job-service (by updating service and setting descried count to 0)
 10. Execute CodeDeploy deployment of web-service (after deploy it will point against new service)
 11. Terminate DMS migration task